WHO WE ARE

 Build Relationships

-Intentionally build relationships with different community organizations to identify relevant social concerns.
+Intentionally build relationships with different community organizations to reach participants in their known environment.

 Design & Implement

-Design and implement art based projects that highlight existing conversations in communities.
+Design and implement art-based projects that highlight participants’ stories.

 Provide a Forum